 Back to blog

-Earbuds That Don't Go in Your Ear: Open Earbuds
+Earbuds That Don't Go in Your Ear: How Open-Ear Headphones Work and Which to Choose

 10 min

-Do you find in-ear headphones uncomfortable, especially during extended listening sessions, or do they constantly slip during your runs or workouts?
-Maybe it’s time to try a pair of open-ear headphones.
-But what are they?
+But what exactly are they?
 And how do they work?
 In this article, we’ll discuss the ins and outs of open-ear headphones and how to choose the best pair for you.

 What Are Earbuds That Don't Go in Your Ear?